rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 4. Connect a microUSB cable to J1 of the Ultra96 and the USB hub.
 This provides three services to your PC:
     1. A debug UART interface
     2. A portable drive named 'PYNQ-USB' to navigate the Ultra96 file system
-    3. An RNDIS ethernet interface
+    3. An RNDIS (Ethernet over USB) interface

 After the set-up the Ultra96 should look like the picture below.